 Here are some, in order of occurrence:

-George Wendt barges into Macaulay Culkin’s room and orders him to turn down the loud music; a similar parent-child confrontation can be noticed in heavy metal Twisted Sister’s 1984 video “We’re Not Gonna Take It.”
+George Wendt barges into Macaulay Culkin’s room and orders him to turn down the loud music; a similar parent-child confrontation is seen in heavy metal Twisted Sister’s 1984 video “We’re Not Gonna Take It.”

 Culkin turns up his guitar amp and blows Wendt clean out of the house, similar to a scene in Back to the Future (1985), in which Michael J. Fox nearly blows himself out of the house.

-As Wendt bursts through the roof, the aerial shot is a similar aerial shot in Die Hard II (1990), when Bruce Willis blasts out of a cockpit. (at 2.39 min)
+As Wendt bursts through the roof, the aerial shot is similar to Die Hard II (1990), when Bruce Willis blasts out of a cockpit. (at 2.39 min)

 Michael and the children rap on an imitation building stoop, an homage to street scenes in Sesame Street.